epofallon/RB101_Programming_Foundations/RB101_L4_Ruby_Collections/pedac_process.md

 - Calculating the start integer:
   - Rule: first integer of the row == last integer of preceding row + 2
   - Algoritm:
-    - Get the preceding row
+    - Get the last row of the rows array
     - Get the last integer of that row
-    - Add 2 to the integer #STOPPED AT 34:42 IN VIDEO *Problem: Create a Row*
+    - Add 2 to the integer
+*Problem: Create a Row*
 Rules:
 - Row is an array